shawn-nyk/tp/docs/UserGuide.md

 #### Editing an internship: `edit int`

 Edits an internship from a company.
+The application (if any) made with this internship will also be edited.

 Format:  `edit int INDEX i/INDEX [j/JOB_TITLE] [w/WAGE] [p/PERIOD] [r/REQUIREMENT]...`
 - `INDEX` refers to the index of the company in the company list, and `i/INDEX` refers to the index of the